 Send us a picture with an observation record and we will try to identify it, but not all species are identifiable just by looking at them.
-Some need to have a spore-print taken or need to be viewed under a microscope; you must never remove a fungus from its habitat in a national park unless you have a permit.
+Some need to have a spore-print taken or need to be viewed under a microscope; but note you must never remove a fungus from its habitat in a national park unless you have a permit.

 Can I eat this mushroom?

 The edibility or toxicity of most wild Australian boletes is not known, and some Australian fungi are deadly poisonous though they may look very similar to edible varieties that grow in Europe and Asia.
 The only ones you can safely eat, if you know their identity for sure, are the ones that have come here from Europe.
 Many Australian fungi are known to be toxic and there are no rules to easily distinguish between edible and poisonous fungi.
 Several people die each year in Australia from incorrectly identifying and eating poisonous fungi, so we advise caution at all times.

 When ringing Poison Control about the ingestion of a fungus, try to have clear photographs of the specimen available to send them.
 This will make identification easier.